 So what did we learn tonight?
 Well, we learned that Beardy is a genius!
 We totally called this one.
 Over the last few weeks we’ve repeatedly claimed that “Underdog” was going to make it to the top three and not only that, we predicted that it was the only one of the six finalists that had a chance of doing so.

 Seriously though, now that the dust is settling it’s clear that the big winner of the 2010 installment of the CTSB contest is 5 Points Productions.
 Though the Crash the Super Bowl contest has only been run three times, that plucky team of filmmakers from North Carolina have now won the competition TWICE!
-The 5 Points entry “Live the Flavor” won the first installment of the CTSB contest and aired during the 2007 Super Bowl.
+The 5 Points entry “” won the first installment of the CTSB contest and aired during the 2007 Super Bowl.
 Now their entry “Underdog” has also came out on top.
 Plus they were the first filmmakers ever to get TWO entries in the finals in one year!!
 (The other was Kids These Days) That’s three unbelievable achievements so it looks like Doritos should get ready to crown them as the new, “Kings of the Crash.”
 They’ve earned it.

 A few posts back I said I’d be reviewing all 6 of Doritos’s Crash the Superbowl finalists.
 Well, after discovering a free graph making program on-line where you can make the points look like little Doritos, I’ve decided to do something way geekier.
 Instead of doing straight reviews, I’m going to throw some hardcore graph action in your face and try to predict how each commercial might score on the real USA Today Ad Meter.